ackrep-org/pyirk-core/docs/source/userdoc/overview.md

 > Let {math}`(a, b, c)` be the sides of a triangle, ordered from shortest to longest, and {math}`(l_a, l_b, l_c)` the respective lengths.
 If the angle between a and b is a rect angle then the equation {math}`l_c^2 = l_a^2 + l_b^2` holds.

-Such a theorem consists of several "semantic parts", which in the context of Pyerk are called *scopes*.
+Such a theorem consists of several "semantic parts", which in the context of Pyirk are called *scopes*.
 In particular we the three following scopes:

 - *setting*: "Let (a, b, c) be the sides of a triangle, ordered from shortest to longest, and (la, lb, lc) the respective lengths."
 - *premise*: "If the angle between a and b is a rect angle"